aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to XLSB or Online App" h2="Export DOT to XLSB via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

- You can include DOT to XLSB conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLSB.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+<h2>Why to Convert</h2>

+The DOT file format is a text-based file format used for creating diagrams and flowcharts.
+It is a popular format for creating diagrams and flowcharts, but it is not suitable for data analysis and manipulation.
+The XLSB file format is a binary file format used for storing spreadsheet data.
+It is a popular format for data analysis and manipulation, but it is not suitable for creating diagrams and flowcharts.
+Therefore, it is necessary to convert DOT to XLSB in order to use the data for analysis and manipulation.

+<h2>How Aspose.Total Helps for DOT to XLSB Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily manipulate and convert documents, spreadsheets, and other file formats.
+It includes two powerful APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert DOT to XLSB.
+Aspose.Words for C++ can be used to export DOT to HTML, and Aspose.Cells for C++ can be used to convert HTML to XLSB.
+Both APIs come under the Aspose.Total for C++ package, making it easy to use both APIs in a single application.
+With these APIs, developers can easily include DOT to XLSB conversion feature within their C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}